seedco/StackViewController/README.md

 ### Overview

-`StackViewController` is a framework that simplifies the process of building forms and other static content using `UIStackView`.
+`StackViewController` is a Swift framework that simplifies the process of building forms and other static content using `UIStackView`.

 <p align="center">
 <img src="screenshot.png" width="290" height="594" alt="StackViewController Example App" />